 The bridge was originally called the 11th Street Bridge or the City Waterway Bridge.
 The bridge was renamed to Murray Morgan Bridge, and the waterway was renamed to Thea Foss Waterway.
 The Tacoma Public Library provided the following background on Murray Morgan:

 There are many reasons why the 11th Street Bridge was renamed to honor Murray Morgan.
 That he was the bridge tender in his early thirties is part of the reason, but it is not the only reason.
 Like the bridge itself, both were central to the story of Tacoma's development.
 He was born in Tacoma three years after the 11th Street Bridge was constructed and died here in 2000, three years after it was named in his honor.
 Both symbolized urban life and the city's history.
 For many years, the bridge was the only non-rail transportation link between Tacoma and the port-industrial area.
 Its crossing over the Thea Foss Waterway was a constant hub of activity.
 So too was Murray Morgan's writings, journalism, and teaching a hub of activity over the years as he reported on City Council meetings and wrote his own history of Tacoma.
-The history around the bridge is presented below.

 This bridge was for many years at risk for demolition and even was closed to traffic due to deterioration in 2007.
 Some even argued that the bridge should be torn down and not even replaced!
 However, an organized effort that went back to at least 2003 eventually led to the rehabilitation and preservation of this significant and iconic historic bridge in 2012-2013.
 The preservation of a bridge of such size and in the face of considerable opposition is a major success story for preservation.
 With the rehabilitation completed, it is hard to imagine why anyone would ever have suggested the bridge needed to be demolished.
 The bridge is today in great condition, and the historic integrity of the bridge was not seriously harmed during rehabilitation, meaning the bridge retains most of its original materials and design.
 A few specific postive notes about the rehabilitation deserve to be recognized specifically as follows.
 First, the main sheaves were replaced as was a lot of the machinery and gearing.
 The original gears and sheaves have been preserved as a display under the western approach of the bridge.
 This display not only preserved important original parts of the bridge, it also allows for visitors to see important parts of the bridge that normally would not be accessible or visible to the public.
 Also, the bridge originally had an unusual winding ramp that led 11th Street down to the water level.
 This deck and portions of the ramp no longer exist, but many of the girder spans and deck stringers are left in place, which is important because it makes it easy for visitors to see what once was here, and it also retains the aspects of the ramp which had engineering significance, notably how they are integrated into the bents which support the main deck.
 Another important element of the rehabilitation is that original lattice railings were not removed from the bridge.